saluv1/deepreach-with-neural-ADP/README.md

 # DeepReach_with_neural_ADP:
-* 'this research is inherited from deepreach (somil bansal, stanford)
+* 'this research is inherited from deepreach (somil bansal, stanford)'

 ## High-Level Structure
 The code is organized as follows: